i saw there was no Japanese head spa in Cleveleys so I opened one myself

-I saw there was no Japanese head spa on the Fylde coast so I opened one myself
+I saw there was no Japanese head spa in Cleveleys so I opened one myself

 and on Freeview 262 or Freely 565